n1ru4l/graphql-public-schema-filter/README.md

 This library is designed to be inclusive for anyone within the GraphQL.js ecosystem.
 It supports both the SDL `makeExecutableSchema` and code-first via extension fields flow.

-There is now overhead happening when executing against the newly generated schema.
+There is no delegation or validation overhead when executing against the newly generated schema.
 It is highly recommended to built the public schema during server-startup and not on the fly during incoming requests.

 ### Code-First